darinz/ML/README.md

 - **Experiment systematically**: Vary one parameter at a time and document the results
 - **Visualize everything**: Create plots and graphs to understand data distributions, model behavior, and results
 - **Compare implementations**: Try different approaches to the same problem and analyze trade-offs

-### Learning Outcomes

-Upon completing this curriculum, learners will be able to:
-- Understand fundamental machine learning concepts and algorithms
-- Implement and optimize various ML models from scratch
-- Apply deep learning techniques to complex problems
-- Evaluate and improve model performance effectively
-- Stay current with recent advances in the field
-- Apply machine learning to real-world applications across domains

 ## Real-World Applications